 Since receiving my Bachelors of Education in 2009, I have worked in education both in Manitoba and abroad.
 I taught in Manitoba’s public school system for six years and spent time volunteering in educational settings on five different continents.

 I have a Master’s degree in Cross-Cultural Education and the Certificate in Teaching English to Speakers of Other Languages (CELTA).

 I am deeply committed to teaching and excited about working with individuals from diverse backgrounds.
 Individual learning styles, goals, motivations, and stories shape us as learners, and I aim to support my students’ learning in the way that best suits them.

-My additional work experience includes: Author of 3 national best selling books, national newspaper columnist for over 18 years, professional speaker, instructor at the U of M and Steinbach Bible College, content provider for Red River College, and Practicum Coordinator.
+My additional work experience includes: Author of 3 national best selling books, national newspaper columnist for over 18 years, professional speaker, instructor at the U of M and Steinbach Bible College, content provider for Red River College Polytechnic, and Practicum Coordinator.

-My favourite part of working at RRC is the students.
+My favourite part of working at Red River College Polytechnic is the students.
 Every time I connect with students, I feel honored that I am able to interact with them on a meaningful level.
 My advice for working in any role in post-secondary education is to put yourself in the student's shoes and consider each student as a unique and gifted individual.
 Be kind, patient, and have fun!

 Hi.
 I am Mike Okrainec, and I have been with the college for 5 years, first as a staff tutor, later adding Academic Coach and Academic Attendant to my duties.
 Prior to that, I worked for over a decade with adult learners at adult learning centres and with Workplace Education Manitoba. before that time, I taught in public schools in northern Manitoba and Nunavut.
 My specialty tutoring area is pre-trades math.